 For the farmer, the benefit is quite obvious; farmers are able to take home 90 percent of each dollar earned because:

-- the farmer is in control of goods not sold and can sell excess to canneries or other food-processing firms.
+- The farmer is in control of goods not sold and can sell the excess to canneries or other food-processing firms.

 Benefits for the Community

-- help build a unique stamp or character to a town or community
+- Help build a unique stamp or character for a town or community.

 How to Make Your Trip to the Market a Successful One

 - Bring cash.
-Easier, faster, and it reduces operating costs for the farmer
+Easier, and faster, and it reduces operating costs for the farmer.

 How to Find Your Local Farmers' Markets